Bulletin Page Content

 - Students are restricted to enrollment in courses prefixed BLY that the Chair determines will advance their career development in biological sciences.
 Only in exceptional cases wherein it is determined to the satisfaction of the Chair that the aforementioned career goals are enhanced will a non-degree student be permitted to enroll in courses in other departments.

 - Students must confer with the Chair or the Graduate Coordinator of the Department of Biology before attempting to enroll in any class.

 - Students seeking to change from non-degree status to a degree-granting program must reapply and be evaluated as any other student who has not previously applied to such program.

 The Department offers several types of assistantships to qualified students.
 Application forms for assistantships with primary responsibilities in teaching and preparing laboratories are available from the departmental office.
 In addition, some assistantships with primary responsibility in research are usually available each year.
 These assistantships are associated with grants and contracts that support the research of individual faculty members.
 In all cases, assistantships are approved by the Dean of the Graduate School upon recommendation of the appropriate sponsor within the University.
-To be eligible for an assistantship, MCAT or GRE scores must be submitted to the Biology Department.

 Requirements For Degree For All Students

 The curriculum for each student will be developed by the student's advisory committee

 in view of the student's professional goals.
 If, in the opinion of a student's committee,